gocn/edu/README.md

-# edu
+# GoCN Education

-GoCN education websites
+Powered by Jekyll